How To Encourage Children to Love Science in School

 Many kids have the wrong impression of science, especially girls.
 Make it your job to demystify these stereotypes and change your kid’s attitude towards science.
 Explain to them that physics is as simple as building with blocks, or that chemistry is as basic as baking or doing laundry, or that the simple act of breathing and excretion is biology.
 The key here is to make children see that he/she uses science every second.

 We cannot emphasize this enough: Learning, especially in science, is founded on curiosity.
 It is your job to create a climate for discovery for your kids.
 Don’t force kids to love science.
 Just answer their questions and stimulate curiosity.
+Teaching science in a fun way and making it something interesting a child can relate too is key.
 Everything else will naturally fall into place.